-1. Photocopying performed by an MEDC employee - shall be at a per page (The MEDC will utilize the most economical means available for making copies including double-sided printing, if cost saving is available) rate, plus labor costs for employee's time at copier. \$.10 per page Facsimile performed by an MEDC employee - shall be at a per page rate, plus labor costs for employee's time at the fax machine. \$2.00 per page 3.
+1. Photocopying performed by an MEDC employee - shall be at a per page (The MEDC will utilize the most economical means available for making copies including double-sided printing, if cost saving is available) rate, plus labor costs for employee's time at copier. \$.10 per page 2.
+Facsimile performed by an MEDC employee - shall be at a per page rate, plus labor costs for employee's time at the fax machine. \$ 2.00 per page 3.
 Photocopying and/or Facsimile performed by an outside copy service including large documents. \$ Actual Costs 4.
-Electronic Copies - Actual retrieval and printing time based upon the labor rates established above plus the per electronic rate for CD-ROM or any other electronic \$10.00 per electronic medium plus actual staff time to reproduce medium used to provide the information.
-Machine time may only be charged if the costs of the services of a particular computer are paid by the MEDC based on an incremental charge to the MEDC for additional computer usage. records
+Electronic Copies - Actual retrieval and printing time based upon the labor rates established above plus the per electronic rate for CD-ROM or any other electronic medium used to provide the information.
+Machine time may only be charged if the costs of the services of a particular computer are paid by the MEDC based on an incremental charge to the MEDC for additional computer usage. \$10.00 per electronic medium plus actual staff time to reproduce records 5.
+Mailing or Shipping - Actual costs, insurance or other charges related to the mailing and shipping of \$Actual Costs